 I’m partial to Ethiopian beans, in particular Yirgacheffe beans.
 In a pinch, other Ethiopian or East African varieties work too.
 Lightly roasted, of course.

 I get my beans from Sweet Maria’s.
-They have pretty good prices (even with shipping from Oakland), and a great selection.
+They have pretty good prices (even with shipping from Oakland, CA), and a great selection.